adzerk-oss/env/README.md

 - This defines the vars `FOO`, `BAR`, and `BAZ`
 - The values are set to:
-  - the system property of the same name, or
+  - the system property of the same name if it is set, or
   - the environment variable of the same name otherwise
-- The `^:required` metadata will trigger an exception if no system property or environment variable can be found with that name.
+- Add `^:required` meta to throw an exception if no value is set

-#### Set
+### Set

 ```clojure
 ;; clojure only
 (alter-var-root #'FOO (constantly "new value"))
 ```

-The underlying system property will be updated as well as the var itself.
+- The underlying system property will be updated as well as the var itself.